ChrisEYin/astro/data/blog/what-got-you-here.md

 date: '2021-03-30'
 tags: ['life']
 draft: false
-summary: While your current skills helped you get to where you are, they're holding you back from the next level.
+summary: Your current skills helped you get to where you are.
+But now they're holding you back from the next level.
 ---

 Progress is hard.
 It doesn't matter if it's getting a new job or trying to build your company.
 All progress is change and unfortunately, change is hard for most humans.

 When you try to level up there are usually 2 ways to go about it.
 You either do what you're doing faster + better or you have to do something entirely different.
 I find the vast majority of people opt for the first option instead of realizing that the only path to real growth is the second option.